 Depression often feels like a heavy weight that is difficult to carry.
 It is common to feel a lack of motivation, stuck and uncertain when depressed.
 Experiencing multiple stressors at once can make these feelings seem more difficult to manage.
 Having the support of a therapist can help you identify problems that create this weight and how to go about systematically addressing them.
 Research has shown that action focused therapy such cognitive behavioral therapy (CBT) is an effective depression treatment.

-As a biracial, multicultural clinician of color I am attuned to race, racism and oppression.
-I understand issues that clients bring to therapy through a social justice lens.
-For example, I support interracial couples in navigating and understanding how cultural differences, intersectionality and power and privilege impact their dynamic.
-I also support biracial and multiracial clients in exploring their racial identity development.
+As a biracial, multicultural clinician of color Marissa Moore is attuned to race, racism and oppression.
+Marissa understand’s issues that clients bring to therapy through a social justice lens.
+For example, she supports interracial couples in navigating and understanding how cultural differences, intersectionality and power and privilege impact their dynamic.
+She also supports biracial and multiracial clients in exploring their racial identity development.

 Behavioral Issues/Acting Out

 We have extensive experience offering therapy to children and teens who exhibit behavioral problems at home and at school.
 Such issues include difficulty paying attention, listening, and controlling anger.
 We enjoy the process of helping children and teens find healthier ways to express themselves and regulate their emotions through the use of talk, play and art therapy.
 Children tend to have difficulty expressing themselves and the use of creative techniques in therapy is a great way for them to learn how to identify, label and communicate how they are feeling.